dgroomes/browser-extension-framework/README.md

       there are problems with cyclic dependencies (seemingly a ts-loader/webpack problem, I was not facing it with Deno).
       Anyway, `BackendWiring` is only usefully exposed to the user as an interface, not an abstract class.
 Can I make it an interface?
+* [x] DONE I broke the project again.
+It turns our I still need the `@types` trick, or I need something else.
+The `chrome` global can't be found.
+I think I'm done with npm workspaces.
+What is more useful to me is TypeScript project references.
+      Or frankly, just plain old "break up the .ts files in the same project".

 ### Finished items